Digging into the Roblox growth strategy – TechCrunch

 One thing Roblox has done very well is appeal to kids within a certain age range.
 The company says that a majority of all 9-to-12-year-old children in the United States are on its platform.

-Within that youthful segment, Roblox has arguably already created the social co-experience category.
+Within that youthful segment, Roblox has arguably already created the human co-experience category.
 Many games are more cooperative than competitive, or have goals that are unclear or don’t seem to matter much.
 One of Roblox’s most popular games, for instance, is MeepCity, where players can run around and chat in virtual environments like a high school without necessarily interacting with the game mechanics at all.

 What else separates these environments from what you can see today on, say, the App Store or Steam?
 A few characteristics seem common.